-Henri De Toulouse Lautrec France
+Henri De Toulouse Lautrec Biography | Oil Paintings.

 11-24-1864 Albi, FRA - 9-9-1901 Paris, FRABack to Artist IndexView Artists Paintings

+Henri de Toulouse-Lautrec was a descendant of one of France’s oldest noble families who had been rulers of Navarre in the Middle Ages.
 Henri de Toulouse-Lautrec was a chronically sick child.
-At 12 young Toulouse-Lautrec broke his left leg and at 14 his right leg.
+At twelve, young Toulouse-Lautrec broke his left leg and at fourteen, his right leg.
 The bones never healed properly and eventually stopped growing.
-He reached young adulthood with a body trunk of normal size but with abnormally short legs.
-He was only four and a half feet tall.
+He reached young adulthood with a body trunk of normal size but with abnormally short legs, he was only four and a half feet tall.

-Art Movement: Impressionism, Post-impressionism
+Art Movement: Impressionism, Post-impressionism.

-Influences: Edgar Degas, Léon Bonnat, Fernand Cormon
+Artists Influencing Henri de Toulouse-Lautrec: Edgar Degas, Léon Bonnat, Fernand Cormon.

 PaintersHenri de Toulouse-Lautrec Influenced: Andy Warhol.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.